 4.1 Describe the importance of respecting patient autonomy and the value of individualized patient care plans.

 4.2 Demonstrate characteristics and values that align with socio-cultural and global resonance in clinical practice.

 4.3 In collaboration with various healthcare professionals, incorporate a customized and comprehensive care plan based on specific patient objectives to guide clinical decision-making.

-Students who intend to apply for the Master of Science in Athletic Training Program should complete the Graduate Online Application through Clarion University.
+Students who intend to apply for the Master of Science in Athletic Training Program should complete the Graduate Online Application through PennWest Clarion.
 Applications are reviewed as they are received, and admission decisions are made on a rolling basis until enrollment is full.
 Cohorts begin during the second seven-week summer session (later June).
 To be considered for admission to the MSAT, the applicant must meet the following criteria:

 1. Graduate online application

 2. Submit official transcripts for all previously attended institutions

 3. Preferred minimum GPA of 3.0 (out of 4.0)